eonist/eonist.github.io/_posts/2017-02-25-The-ultimate-XCode-workflow.md

 ## Wants:
 - Ability to Build from .framework (because of zero to low build times)
-- Synchronize source code across projects autonomously (many to many sync)
+- Synchronise source code across projects autonomously (many to many sync)
-- Synchronize directly to 1 singular origin repo at github (version control)
+- Synchronise directly to 1 singular origin repo at github (version control)
 - Full SPM integration (Sharing code w/ Community)
 - Ability to edit external framework code directly inside app projects, and automatically sync back to origin.
 - Playground friendly (You are building .frameworks so it works in playground)